Crisples/crisples/README.md

-## 👋 Hello there whoever you are
+## 👋 Hello there
-Basically Mr. Nobody.
 Currently learning Data Analysis, trying to be better version of myself.

 ## About me:
 - Part-time musician
-- Certified yapper
+- Currently expanding my knowledge in Data fields
+- 3D modelling for fun
 - Star Wars enjoyer

 Looking for job.